-In 2013, the Monetary Board approved a number of regulations to promote access to financial services and strengthen the regulatory framework of the financial sector.
+During the first half of 2013, the Monetary Board has approved a number of regulations to promote access to financial services and strengthen the regulatory framework of the financial sector.

-On February 14, 2013, the Monetary Board approved regulations for banking subagents, which establishes the regulatory framework applicable to commercial banks, savings and credit banks and savings and loans associations serviced through banking subagents.
+On February 14, 2013, the Monetary Board approved regulations for Banking Subagents, which establishes the regulatory framework applicable to commercial banks, savings and credit banks and savings and loans associations serviced through banking subagents.
 The aforementioned regulation allows banking subagents to provide certain banking operations and services, such as receiving payments on loans and credits cards, sending or receiving transfers within the Dominican Republic and processing certain requests for products and services, including loans and credit cards.
 Through the use of banking subagents, financial services can be made available to Dominicans living in regions of the Dominican Republic that lack adequate access to financial institutions, thus, improving financial inclusion in the country.